gthvn1/crashtos/Readme.md

 ;;
 ;; We will use the 64KB from 0x0001_0000 - 0x0001_FFFF:
 ;;   - File Table : 0x0001_0000 - 0x0001_01FF (512B)
-;;   - Kernel     : 0x0001_0200 - 0x0001_09FF (2KB)
+;;   - Stage2     : 0x0001_0200 - 0x0001_09FF (2KB)
 ;;   - Stack      : 0x0001_A000 - 0x0001_FFFF (24Kb)
-;; NOTE: The stack is growing in direction of the kernel... so be carfull :-) ;; We keep the file table and the kernel on the same segments.
-Otherwise when ;; we will access file table data from kernel we need to make far jump.
+;; NOTE: The stack is growing in direction of the stage2... so be carfull :-) ;; We keep the file table and the stage2 on the same segments.
+Otherwise when ;; we will access file table data from stage2 we need to make far jump.
 ```
 ### Floppy geometry